-Video and music streaming is gaining a lot of popularity among consumers, and so is investing in these stocks and shares.
-This is because it is a very convenient way of entertainment and medium of disseminating information.
+Video and music streaming are gaining a lot of popularity among consumers, and so are investing in these stocks and shares.
+This is because it is a very convenient way of entertainment and a medium for disseminating information.

 Consequently, streaming stocks and shares have spiked over the last decade.
 And subsequently, this stock market sector has become a popular place to invest capital.
 However, there are a few caveats investors ought to know about before buying streaming shares.
 So, let’s take a closer look at this space and explore the risks as well as potential rewards.